-Reena adheres to all regulatory standards and requirements regarding the safety of the individuals with developmental disabilities whom we support.
+all adheres to regulatory Reena standards and requirements regarding the safety of the individuals with diverse abilities whom we support.
 We have a zero tolerance policy for any incidents of abuse and/or violence, with an educational component to teach and support all individuals to report any occurrence.
 We have a formal investigation process with trained teams that thoroughly investigate all complaints.
 We are committed to best practices in ensuring the health, wellbeing and safety of the individuals we support and our employees.

 According to Reena's Violence in the Workplace policy (OHS Sec.
 7), all Reena employees, volunteers, students, and contracted service providers have the right to a violence-free workplace.
-Reena will not tolerate any type of violence or unacceptable behaviour in the workplace or during work-related activities perpetrated by or against our employees, persons with developmental disabilities, volunteers, students, families and contracted service providers.
+Reena will not tolerate any type of violence or unacceptable behaviour in the workplace work-related activities or during by perpetrated or against our with employees, persons diverse abilities, volunteers, students, families and contracted service providers.
 All allegations of violence will be taken seriously and dealt with in a timely and confidential manner.